Can Asbestos Affect Dogs?

 Mesothelioma Risk Factors for Dogs

 There is not an abundance of data on the prevalence of mesothelioma in dogs.
-One source suggests the average age of onset for mesothelioma in dogs is about 8 years old, but mesothelioma has also been detected in younger dogs.
+One source suggests the average age of onset for mesothelioma in dogs is about eight years old, but mesothelioma has also been detected in younger dogs.

 • Living in an older building built before the 1980s